Tomb of the Mask: Release

 Tomb of the Mask released for iOS on February 9, 2016, for Android on June 19, 2018, and for the Nintendo Switch on October 27, 2021.

 Reception

+Tomb of the Mask received "generally favorable reviews", according to the review aggregator website Metacritic.
 Don Reisinger from Tom's Guide ranked Tomb of the Mask in their Top 25 underrated iPhone games.
 Eli Hodapp from TouchArcade ranked Tomb of the Mask in their Top 100 Best Mobile games of 2016.
 Craig Grannell from Stuff.tv ranked Tomb of the Mask as "App of the week".

 Many video game news reporters compared Tomb of the Mask to Pac-Man, such as player collecting dots (coins for Tomb of the Mask), the maze style between the two games, and the retro style for Tomb of the Mask.

 Reviewers appreciated the game's aesthetic and fast pace.
 Alysia Judge from Pocket Gamer compared its gameplay mechanics with Pac-Man and its visual style with Downwell.
 Jim Squires from Gamezebo wrote that the game was accessible despite its fast pace.